nanvel/blog/2017/11/trading.md

 >
 > Evidence-Based Technical Analysis by David Aronson

-Transaction costs should be take into account.
+Transaction costs should be taken into account.
 Transaction costs:

 - Commission